AusDTO/apiguide/principles/dogfood.rst

 .. recommended::

-   All retail user interfaces must consume the corresponding wholesale API.
+   User interfaces (reatail) should consume the corresponding (wholesale) API.